 He has also shown work at the Friends of the Royal Birmingham Society of Artists Open Exhibition; as well as other galleries in the Midlands and East Anglia.

-John established his first Twinning Fine Art website back in 2008, but it was starting to look a little bit difficult to navigate on small screens.
-The current mobile device-friendly website built by Tim, has brought John’s marketing right up date and will hopefully put his work well and truly before a much wider 21st Century clientele .
+John established his first website in 2008.
+The current mobile device-friendly website built by Tim Wakeling, has brought John’s marketing credentials right up to date and will hopefully put his work well and truly before a much wider 21st Century clientele .